ngisedsysle/A-Eye/A-Eye_FPGA/README.md

 #### Introduction
 To implement the pixel output processing system in a vivado block design, we have to map the float in input and output to std_logic_vector.
 To do this, we first need to design wrapper, wrapper_fl_to_std for float32 to std_logic_vector(31 downto 0) and wrapper_std_to_fl for std_logic_vector(31 downto 0) to float32.
 #### std_logic_vector to float32
-In this wrapper, we map on bit of std_logic_vector(31 downto 0) to one bit of float32, also known as float(8 downto -23).
+In this wrapper, we map one bit of std_logic_vector(31 downto 0) to one bit of float32, also known as float(8 downto -23).
 We repeat this mapping for each bit.
 We want to keep valid and ready signal as they were, so just map it.
 ![wrapper_std_to_fl](./diagrams/out/archi_v2/wrapper_std_to_fl.png)
 #### float32 to std_logic_vector
 Here we do the reverse thing as above.